Last Updated: June 3, 2026

 You can write a formula for a custom field.
 Otherwise, the Field and Function buttons will help you search for the fields you need and add the functions you want.

-As mentioned in the Master Class Book, PERT estimates are also an important input for risk analysis.
+As mentioned in the MS Project Master Class Book, PERT estimates are also an important input for risk analysis.
 Uncertainty increases risk, and risk analysis involves mitigating that risk by determining the cause.
 The difference between Optimistic and Pessimistic can be valuable if you have the following PERT estimates.

 Optimistic Duration = 10 days